RbsilvaLeandro/SpAcessoriaContabil/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in CoreUI Free Angular Admin Template.
+about: Suggest an idea for a new feature in SpAcessoriaContábil.
-title: ''
+title: ""
 labels: feature
-assignees: ''
+assignees: ""
 ---

 Before opening: